awslabs/aws-lambda-rust-runtime/README.md

 #### 2.2.
 Deploying with the AWS CLI

 You can also use the AWS CLI to deploy your Rust functions.
 First, you will need to create a ZIP archive of your  function.
-Cargo-lambda can do that for you automatically when it builds your binary if you add the `output-format` flag:
+Cargo Lambda can do that for you automatically when it builds your binary if you add the `output-format` flag:

 ```bash
 cargo lambda build --release --arm64 --output-format zip